 How much can you afford?
 Drag slicks are the most expensive tires and have the shortest lifespan.
 Also, slicks are the least predictable out of any drag tire.
 Still, depending on your racing class, you may have no choice but to invest in the tires.

-Radials offer significant grip with moderate control, but the price is lower than slicks.
+Radials offer significant grip with moderate control, but they are cheaper than slicks.
 Still, the tires are expensive.
-Another benefit is that, depending on the type, the tires might be street-legal.
+Another benefit is that, depending on the type, they might be street-legal.
 That said, some racing classes prohibit the use of radials.